rhyslwells/Data-Archive/content/standardised/Batch Processing.md

 ---
-aliases:
+aliases: []
 category:
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [orchestration, process, system]
-  - orchestration
-  - system
-  - process
-title:
 ---
 **Batch Processing** is a technique used to handle and process large datasets efficiently.
 It works by breaking the data into smaller chunks and processing them together in a single batch.